 But if you’re busy with your job, your children, or other responsibilities, or feel you don’t know enough about investing on your own, then you may need some help.

-You can get investment advice from most financial institutions that sell investments, including brokerages, banks, mutual fund companies, and insurance companies.
-You can also hire a broker, an investment adviser, an accountant, or a financial planner to help you make investment decisions.
+You can hire a broker, an investment adviser, or a financial planner to help you make investment decisions.
+You can also get investment advice from most financial institutions that sell investments, including brokerages, banks, mutual fund companies, and insurance companies.

 There is no such thing as a free lunch.
 Investment advisers and brokers do not perform their services as an act of charity.
 If they are working for you, they are getting paid for their efforts.
 Some of their fees are easier to see immediately than are others.
 But, in all cases, you should always feel free to ask questions about how and how much your adviser is being paid.
 And if the fee is quoted to you as a percentage, make sure that you understand what that translates to in dollars.